-What is a property management system
+What is a property management system?

 A property management system (PMS) is software that facilitates a hotel’s reservation management and administrative tasks.
 The most important functions include front-desk operations, reservations, channel management, housekeeping, rate and occupancy management, and payment processing.
 Although PMS software mostly controls reservation and financial transactions, it may allow you to manage housekeeping and perform human resources management as well.
 In general, PMS facilitates the main processes in a hotel related to internal and external operations.

-The first hotel property management systems were introduced back in the 1970s.
-But, even today not every hotel has one.
-A report “Hotel Management Software BuyerView” by Software Advice shows that in 2015 only 34 percent of hotels used special software, while 25 percent still relied on pen and paper only to manage their hotels, and 16 percent had no hotel management system at all.
-The report is based on data from 385 owners of independent hotels, motels, inns, resorts, and other types of a hotel property in the US.
+However, technology innovations have found their way into the hospitality industry.
+In 2015, a report “Hotel Management Software BuyerView” by Software Advice showed that only 34 percent of hotels used special software, while 25 percent still relied on pen and paper only to manage their hotels, and 16 percent had no hotel management system at all.
+Today, according to the Stayntouch 2022 Technology Sentiment Report, 81.7 percent of hotels have implemented at least one type of technology during the pandemic.

 Currently, hotel property management systems are used by big hotel chains, small hostels, and everything in between.
 With these systems, hotels can see the booking status of rooms and control reservations.
 However, their functionality doesn’t end here.
-Via PMS, hoteliers can manage back-office processes, food and beverage services, and track room occupation rates.
+Via PMS, hoteliers can manage back-office processes, food and beverage services, and track room occupancy rates.
 Let’s take a closer look at the most common functions supported by PMS.